Top 10 HBCUs in the U.S. & Rankings 2026

 - social sciences

-The university includes two research institutes: the Biomanufacturing Research Institute and Technology Enterprise and the Julius L. Chambers Biomedical Biotechnology Research Institute.
+The university includes two research institutes: the Biomanufacturing Research Institute and Technology Enterprise, and the Julius L. Chambers Biomedical Biotechnology Research Institute.

-NC Central enrolls approximately 7,500 students.
-Within the student body, 80% identify as Black or African American.
+NC Central enrolls approximately 7,900 students.
+Within the student body, 75% identify as Black or African American.
 The university is accredited by the Southern Association of Colleges and Schools.

 7. Spelman College

-Spelman College is a private, historically black women's liberal arts college in Georgia.
+Spelman College is a private, historically Black women's liberal arts college in Georgia.
 Located in Atlanta, it offers bachelor's degrees and certificate programs.

 Programs are available in areas of study like: